The Amazon rainforest is on fire: What we know and how you can help

 How did the public respond?

+Apple CEO Tim Cook appears to be the first tech CEO to respond to the fires.
+On Monday, Cook tweeted that Apple would be donating to help.

-#ActForTheAmazon began trending on Twitter and protests began.
+#ActForTheAmazon began trending on Twitter and protests began last week.
 In Zurich, activists from the Klimastreik Ecological Movement and Brazilians assembled outside of the Brazilian Consulate on Friday morning.
 In Dublin, the Extinction Rebellion Collective occupied the Brazilian Embassy.
 Twitter users captured images of a protest in Barcelona as well.
 Demonstrations have also begun in Paris, London, Madrid and Copenhagen, Denmark.

 The hashtags #PrayforAmazonas and #AmazonRainforest were trending earlier this week.
 Twitter users criticized the media for giving more attention to the fire at Notre Dame and other news than to the rainforest fires.
 Social media users also called out billionaires for lack of donations.